Netball: Other

 In 2004, New Zealand and Fiji sent teams to compete in the Australian Mixed and Men's National Championships.
 By 2006, mixed netball teams in Australia had as many male participants as rugby union.

-An all-transgender netball team from Indonesia competed at the 1994 Gay Games in New York City.
+An all-transgender netball team from Indonesia competed at the 1994 Gay Games.
 The team had been the Indonesian national champions.

 At the Gay Games VI in Sydney in 2000, netball and volleyball were the two sports with the highest rates of transgender athletes participating.
 There were eight teams of indigenous players, with seven identifying as transgender.
 They came from places like Palm Island in northern Queensland, Samoa, Tonga and Papua New Guinea.
 Teams with transgender players were allowed to participate in several divisions including men's, mixed and transgender; they were not allowed to compete against women's teams.

 Variants

 Indoor netball

 Indoor netball is a variation of netball, played exclusively indoors, in which the playing court is often surrounded on each side and overhead by a net.
 The net prevents the ball from leaving the court, permitting faster play by reducing playing stoppages.

 Different forms of indoor netball exist.
-In a seven-per-side version called "action netball", seven players per team play with rules similar to netball.
-However, a game is split into 15-minute halves with a three-minute break in between.
+In a seven-per-side version called "action netball", seven players per team play most standard rules, except a game is split into fifteen-minute halves around a three-minute break.
 This version is played in Australia, New Zealand, South Africa and England.

 A six-per-side version of the sport is also played in New Zealand.
 Two Centres per team can play in the whole court except the shooting circles; the remaining attacking and defending players are each restricted to one half of the court, including the shooting circles.
 The attacking and Centre players may shoot from outside the shooting circle for a two-point goal.

 A five-per-side game is also common in indoor netball.
 Players can move throughout the court, with the exception of the shooting circles, which are restricted to certain attacking or defending players.